Expunging Your Arrest

 There is no such thing as a “minor” criminal conviction.
 That is because a criminal record can have a profoundly negative effect on your life for years to come.
 Private and public employers, landlords, banks and colleges almost all perform criminal background checks on applicants.
 For years here in Pennsylvania, even a one-time mistake years in the past could be a constant roadblock to gainful employment.

-Thankfully, recent changes in the law will give more people here a second chance after a conviction.
+Thankfully, recent changes in the law give more people here a second chance after a conviction.
 At Conner Riley Friedman & Weichler in Erie, we can help you understand your rights and options when it comes to sealing or expunging your record.

 What The New Changes In The Law Mean

-A change to Pennsylvania law in February 2016, however, will allow second-degree, third-degree and ungraded misdemeanor convictions to be "sealed," which means they will be inaccessible to many background checks.
+A change to Pennsylvania law in February 2016, however, allows second-degree, third-degree and ungraded misdemeanor convictions to be “sealed,” which means they will be inaccessible to many background checks.
 People will be eligible to seal their records after 10 years of remaining arrest-free after the completion of their original sentence.

 Have Questions?
 We Can Help.

 You should never try to get an expungement or sealing without an experienced lawyer’s help.
 If you have questions about how to clear your record, schedule a consultation with an attorney today by contacting Conner Riley Friedman & Weichler in Erie at 814-240-3339.